qxxxb/iso-qualtrics-scripts/docs/walkthrough.md

   a brief description of the event as well as some JavaScript to calculate the date, time, and location of the event.
-The JavaScript often required data in the form of embedded data to make the calculation as well (for more information about writing JavaScript, see the appropriate section of this documentation).
+The JavaScript often required data in the form of embedded data to make the calculation as well (for more information about writing JavaScript, see `docs/scripts/`).
 Here is an example:

   ![screenshot](https://github.com/brickmill/iso-qualtrics-scripts/raw/master/docs/walkthrough/scheduling/with-introduction.png)